Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 desire to

-go into a room and take your clothes off and have indiscriminate sex with total strangers in front of everybody.
+go into a room and take your clothes off and have indiscriminate sex with total strangers. in front of everybody.

 It's really depraved, and it's got a long history in literature as being depraved.
+And it's usually a symptom, if you read the satiricon, which is the locus classicus of it,

-Distinguished and a Wonderful Colleague at the Hoover Institution.
+a distinguished and a wonderful colleague at the Hoover Institution.
+I'm talking about the

 I don't know what you would call it, a lockdown of the mother of all lockdowns.
+And they did.

 And then we found out what was, he was sneaking out of his apartment to see some married woman to have a tryst.